Surviving infidelity is not easy.

 Shirley Glass, with decades of clinical experience curing unfaithful couples, says that the regret for not having done enough to save the marriage of extremely common.

-Partner who quit too soon find out that being alone is harder and that they miss their partner more than they ever thought they would.
+Partners who quit too soon find out that being alone is harder and that they miss their partner more than they ever thought they would.

 3. Arm Yourself of Patience